check-spelling-sandbox/azure-rest-api-specs/specification/resources/resource-manager/readme.md

     reason: Tooling issue, default is int32, explicitly mentioning the format as per doc, it still flags breaking change.
   - suppress: ResourceNameRestriction
     from: deploymentScripts.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: PropertiesTypeObjectNoDefinition
     from: deploymentScripts.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: SubscriptionsAndResourceGroupCasing
     from: deploymentScripts.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: ParametersInPointGet
     from: deploymentScripts.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: GetCollectionOnlyHasValueAndNextLink
     from: deploymentScripts.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: PatchIdentityProperty
     from: deploymentScripts.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: LroErrorContent
     from: deploymentScripts.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: ProvisioningStateSpecifiedForLROPut
     from: deploymentScripts.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - from: deploymentScripts.json
     suppress: R3006
     where: